 Brisbane’s best views are on the table for your next meal at Roma Street Parkland.
 The beautiful picnic areas are rounded up below.
-Fun fact – many of them have free barbeques (there are 15 throughout the parkland) and two spaces are licensed wet areas.
+Fun fact – many of them have free barbeques (there are 15 throughout the parkland).
 BBQs throughout the parkland are available on a first come, first served basis.
 Visitors are requested to move away to their picnic area when finished cooking to allow others to utilise the facilities.

 Lakeside lawn is an extremely tranquil place and the perfect location to take full advantage of the area’s natural shade – there is a canopy of leafy trees next to the lake.
 Situated next to the parklands main BBQs area, it is the perfect spot to laze back on a picnic rug in the sunshine or kick a ball around with some friends.
 The area is licensed, allowing the consumption of alcohol from 10am-8pm daily, with a substantial meal.